-London, same as any other in Europe, has an extensive self-service and bike hire network – the Santander Cycles is a popular system of which not only visitors but also locals would use.
+London, same as any other in Europe, has an extensive self-service and bike hire network – the Santander Cycles is a popular system that not only visitors but also locals would use.
+Get a bus to London, and get around the city on a bike!
 To make sure my dear friend could make the most out of his day, we spent a day with a bicycle along the River Thames, moved around the allies and streets, and made it to 5 checkpoints in London that I think, are the essentials of London.
 The result?
-A pad on my shoulder for a job well-done and challenge accomplished (Good Job)!
+A pad on my shoulder for a job well done and challenge accomplished (Good Job)!

 Hire a Santander Cycle in London

-The main sponsor of Santander Cycles is, obviosuly, the Santander Group.
+The main sponsor of Santander Cycles is, obviously, the Santander Group.
 The group is the 16th largest banking institution in the world.
-The bike hire system now is not only limited to London metro area but also Swansea, Milton Keynes, Brunel University, and Manchester in the United Kingdom.
+The bike hire system now is not only limited to the London metro area but also Swansea, Milton Keynes, Brunel University, and Manchester in the United Kingdom.